pbloem/motive/README.md

 All files from the [KONECT repository](http://konect.uni-koblenz.de/networks/) should work out of the box.

-The GML format is also supported with the switch '''--filetype gml'''.
+The GML format is also supported with the switch ``--filetype gml``.
 This is not well tested, so your mileage may vary.

 ## Plotting